Wuselwog/bus-stop-detection/README.md

 `python3 BusstopDetectionSubscriber.py`

 ### Visualizing the Detection Locations
 The location of the detected stops can be visualized using AgileMapper https://app.agilemapper.com/maps.
 For this, create a new, free account and create a new map.
-Take all detections you want to have on the map, e.g. all images in the results/UnofficialBusStops folder and upload them to the map.
+Take all detections you want to have on the map, e.g. all images in the results/DetectedUnofficialBusStops folder and upload them to the map.
 When the upload is finished, they will be shown on the map, according to their GPS location.
+Note that the upload might take a while and the map will not show the images before.

 ![Alt text](images/MapStops.png?raw=true "Detections visualized on AgileMapper")